randrew2636/Visualising_BZ/README.md

         The code will check if the ws library ws.cpython-37m-darwin.so exits If not it runs f2py on bzones_lib_counting.f90 to create the library

+Enter parameters (there are defaults just hit enter):

 choose lattice type

 choose Gcut like 81